Audit stores

 }

-For Spring Boot applications, register target systems as beans:
+For Spring Boot applications, register audit stores as beans:

 @Bean